 This article describes general procedures that you can use

-to troubleshoot shutdown problems in Microsoft Windows 2000.
+to troubleshoot shutdown problems in Windows Server 2003.

-programs that are installed on the computer to notify them that Windows is
+programs that are installed on the computer.
+These messages announce that

-preparing to shut down.
-The operating system waits for responses from programs
+Windows is preparing to shut down.
+The operating system waits for responses

-that are running to make sure that the programs save unsaved data to the hard
+from programs that are running to make sure that the programs save unsaved data

-disk and shut down properly.
-Each device, service, and program that is running
+to the hard disk and shut down correctly.
+Each device, service, and program

-usually responds to the shutdown message with a message that states the program
+that is running typically responds to the shutdown message with a message that

 - The computer stops responding (hangs).
 When this symptom

-- The computer does not turn off when you receive the "It is
+- The computer does not turn off when you receive the message

-now safe to turn off your computer" message.
+that states that it is safe to turn off your computer.

 - Faulty or incompatible device drivers.